 Planning for the future

 Maintaining the quality of the property is important, too.
-As a building ages, managers need to make upgrades.
+As a building age, managers need to make upgrades.
 These upgrades can be specific to certain units (new appliances, hardwood flooring, etc.) or amenity spaces (dog park, gym equipment, etc.).
 Regardless, the property will require renovation over time to meet evolving tenant expectations.

 Maintaining a safe property